 Hair removal is an aesthetic practice that's become a trend in recent years.
 However, in the case of hirsutism, it's more than an aesthetic inconvenience.
 Learn more about this condition.

-Hirutism a condition that causes excessive hairiness in women.
+Hirsutism a condition that causes excessive hairiness in women.
 It affects areas influenced by male sex hormones or androgens in varying degrees of severity.

 In medical terms, hirsutism is a reflection of the local and circulating concentration of androgens and the sensitivity of the pilosebaceous unit to these androgens.

-Types of Body Hair
+Types of body hair

-- Vellus Hair has no shaft.
+- Vellus hair has no shaft.
 It’s short and light-colored.

-- Terminal Hair is hard, thick, and pigmented.
+- Terminal hair is hard, thick, and pigmented

 In the case of hirsutism, terminal hair is the type of hair that appears in uncommon areas such as the:

-- Lower back,
+- Lower back

+Hirsutism causes excessive hair growth in androgen-dependent areas.
+So, what are androgens?
 Androgens are steroid hormones that have a masculinizing effect.